-We want your stay in Brisbane to be both rewarding and enjoyable.
-Below is a range of information to help you adjust to university life and living in Brisbane.
+We want your stay in Brisbane to both rewarding and enjoyable.
+We have put together the International Student Guide to welcome you to JCU Brisbane and help you to adjust to university life and living in Brisbane.

-Taxis can be expensive but when travelling in a group they can be cheaper, and more convenient than the bus.
-Special taxis called ‘maxi-taxis’ take as many as eight to twelve passengers.
+Taxis can be expensive but if you are travelling together in a group it can be cheaper and more convenient than a bus.
+Taxis known as ‘maxi-taxis’ can take as many as 10 passengers.
+It is advisable to book them in advance.
 It is the law in Australia for all passengers in taxis to wear seat belts.
-You cannot bargain with a taxi driver for a fare.
-The taxi fare will be indicated on the metre located on the front panel of the taxi.
-Two taxi companies operate in Brisbane: Black & White Cabs (Ph 131 008) and Yellow Cabs (Ph 131924).
-Various limousine companies are also available, for contact details please consult the Yellow Pages phone directory.
+You cannot bargain with a taxi driver for a fare as the meter is always used.
+The contact number for taxis Australia-wide is 131 008.
+Alternatively, you can book online or download an app on your mobile device – Black & White Cabs or Yellow Cab.

-You must have a valid, legal driver’s licence to drive in Queensland and you should be aware of, and follow the Australian road rules.
-You may drive in the state of Queensland with your current overseas licence for the duration of your stay in Australia (as a student on a student visa).
-This is on the condition that the licence is in English, or that you carry a certified translation of it with you.
-If your home country licence expires while you are in Australia, you will need to obtain a Queensland driver’s licence from Queensland Transport.
-Further information about obtaining certified translations and driving licences will be provided upon arrival.
-For detailed information about traffic road rules, obtain a booklet from Queensland Transport.
+You may drive in the state of Queensland with your current overseas licence for the duration of your stay in Australia as a student on a student visa.
+This is on the condition that the licence is current and in English, or that you carry a certified translation of it with you.
+If your home country licence expires whilst you are in Australia, you will need to obtain a Queensland driver’s licence from Queensland Transport.
+Please see Queensland Government – Overseas and interstate licence for more information.

-Cycling is a popular mode of transport for students in Brisbane.
-You can buy second-hand bicycles from bicycle shops for approximately $100.
-These bicycles are usually reconditioned and have a short guarantee.
-The price of new bikes varies greatly depending on the brand and type.
-There are 520 kilometres of dedicated bikeways in Brisbane that are ideal for commuting or exploring the city.
-In Queensland, it is the law for all cyclists to wear an approved bicycle helmet and you can be fined for not wearing a helmet.
+In Australia it is compulsory for all cyclists to wear an approved bike helmet and you can be fined for not wearing one when riding your bike.
 Cyclists must obey the road rules, just like cars and other motor vehicles.
 They must ride on the left-hand side of the road at all times, obey traffic lights and road signs, and give way to pedestrians at pedestrian crossings.
-Cyclists may also be convicted for drink driving offences.
-Care must be taken at all times particularly when riding on major roads or during peak traffic periods.
+Cyclists may also be convicted for drink driving or using a mobile phone while riding.
+Please see Queensland Government – Cycling and Cycling Brisbane for more information.

-After you arrive in Australia; you will be able to phone friends and family in your home country using public phones, landline phones, or mobile phones.
-The rates for international calls vary, depending on the telephone provider, length of call, time of day, and the country you are calling.
-In Australia, a popular way to call overseas is with an International Calling Card.
-These cards offer very reasonable rates and you can either use a public phone or landline telephone to make the call.
-International Calling Cards are readily available for purchase in newsagents, petrol stations and supermarkets.
+After you arrive in Australia you will be able to phone friends and family in your home country using public phones, landline phones, or your mobile phone.
+The rates for international calls vary depending on the telephone provider, length of call, time of day, and the country you are calling.
+A cost effective way to call overseas is to use an internet based app on your mobile phone or an international calling card available to purchase from newsagents, petrol stations and supermarkets.

 There are general health facilities near the Brisbane campus.
 For most health services you need to make an appointment and some services charge a cancellation fee if you miss your appointment.